Welcome to Wellington port, officially known as “Windy Wellington”!

 9. Wellington by Bike

 Cycling tours along the city’s beautiful harbour rank among the best Wellington activities.
-The starting point is normally around 10 minutes walk from the dock, and once you get briefed and geared up – you can start your exploration!
+The starting point is normally around a 10-minute walk from the dock, and once you get briefed and geared up – you can start your exploration!

 10. Māori Cultural Experience – Waka Tour